Tapestry, Inc. (TPR) Q2 2019 Earnings Conference Call Transcript

 Operator

+Okay, great.
 Thank you.
 Sorry about that, everyone.
 We lost one of our mics here for some reason.
-I'm just going to start at the beginning, Bob, with your question, so I am not sure when we lost the line and that's first might but -- as I was suggesting two very important things, one is the lapping the key investments that we've made and two is the traction that we are getting from the key brand investments that we're making specifically around Stuart and Kate and more specifically around those two themes.
+I'm just going to start at the beginning, Bob, with your question, because I am not sure when we lost the line and that's our first mic but -- as I was suggesting two very important themes, one is lapping the key investments that we've made and two is the traction that we are getting from the key brand investments that we're making specifically around Stuart and Kate and more specifically around those two themes.

-Secondly, ready-to-wear: Ready-to-wear as a very important part of the Kate Spade business, much more so than our other businesses.
-And in the case of new launch, we're really excited that's resonating well, and that is the most important point that we can make in terms of taking the current consumer along with this on the Kate Spade journey on the Nicola's direction, so that as well excites me.
+Secondly, ready-to-wear: Ready-to-wear is a very important part of the Kate Spade business, much more so than our other businesses.
+And in the case of the new launch, we're really excited that that's resonating well, and that is the most important point that we can make in terms of taking the current consumer along with this on the Kate Spade journey on to Nicola's direction, so that as well excites me.

-And what we saw in the second quarter and actually beginning from September was that the product and the lack of newness, especially in our full-price channels and our full-price meaning full-price brick and mortar and full-price.com and that's what really led to the drop in comp and where the newness is coming in was truly global and truly a reflection of the product.
-So hope that gives you some color, Bob, and to the others on the call as --
+And what we saw in the second quarter and actually beginning from September was that the product and the lack of newness, especially in our full-price channels and our full-price meaning full-price brick and mortar and full-price dotcom and that's what really led to the drop in comp and where the newness is coming in was truly global and truly a reflection of the product.
+So hope that gives you some color, Bob, and to the others on the call as well.

 Questions and Answers: